richardgaywood/paydata.org/content/sprawlrunners/downtime/downtime.md

 Test success will tick a segment on the progress clock.
 Each Raise will tick a further segment.
 On a critical failure, you lose one segment.
 You cannot spend Bennies on this roll.

-{{% pageinfo %}}A note for my players: you can roll Savage Worlds style dice in Slack with the syntax `/roll 1d6x + 1d8x`.
-Obviously, change the d8 for whatever your skill is.
-The `x` will make the dice exploding.{{% /pageinfo %}}

 ## Network

 You spend time working your contacts, buttering them up, making sure the next time you come calling they'll have the good stuff set aside for you.